emmasf/jekyllparty/_posts/2014-04-16-hello-world.md

 #Hello World

 This is Emma speaking.
-Why do we still say "speaking" (or "say" for that matter)
+Why do we still say "speaking" (or "say" for that matter) when we are typing?

 [Google!](http://google.com)
 This is my cat: